rails/rails/guides/source/action_view_overview.md

 #### select_datetime

-Returns a set of html select-tags (one for year, month, day, hour, and minute) pre-selected with the +datetime+ provided.
+Returns a set of html select-tags (one for year, month, day, hour, and minute) pre-selected with the `datetime` provided.

 ```ruby
 # Generates a datetime select that defaults to the datetime provided (four days after today)